kobtair/qalam-feedback-automator/README.md

 Before running the script, ensure that you have the following:

 - Python installed on your machine
-- Selenium library installed (you can install it using `pip install selenium`)
+- Selenium and Tkinter libraries installed (you can install it using `pip install selenium tkinter`)

 ## Installation